2018 Competition - DECEMBER 14, 2018

 You may send a company check or Mastercard, Visa or American Express.

 Web sites can be submitted via publicly access URL, or through postal mail on flash drive or CD/DVD.
-URLs to be judged should be available from December 15, 2017 - April 1, 2018.
-If you are sending a website on flash drive or CD/DVD, You are required to use the online entry form to enter your project details, but choose "Shipping" as your viewing method.
+URLs to be judged should be available from December 14, 2018 - April 1, 2019.
+If you are sending a website on flash drive or other media, You are required to use the online entry form to enter your project details, but choose "Shipping" as your viewing method.
 Please attach a copy of the receipt to the materials being sent via postal mail.

 Advertising entries can be emailed to email@example.com provided that they are in an image format (jpg, png, gif, etc.).
 You may also link to a web page that displays your materials (include link on the entry form).
 Integrated campaigns will include ads that span multiple venues (i.e. print, email, social media, online ads, etc.) Please submit all examples for consideration in this category.

 If you are entering a mobile app, and it is freely available in the AppStore or Android Marketplace, please provide the link to where it may be downloaded.
 However if your app is NOT free, please provide a "Gifted" app and note that on your entry description.
 If it is not available in the app store, you may send it via postal mail on CD or flash drive.
 Screenshots may also be provided with a description of each screen so the judges can understand what the app does.